capactio/capact/docs/tutorial/eks-installation/README.md

   helm delete -n public-ingress-nginx public-ingress-nginx
   ```

-2. Remove the A entries from the Route53 Hosted Zone from the AWS Console.
+2. Remove the records from the Route53 Hosted Zone from the AWS Console.
 Only the entries for apex SOA and NS should be left.

 3. Deprovision the EKS cluster and VPC.
   ```bash